 U.S. equity market valuation spreads suggest a value resurgence

 Our analysis shows that pro-value cycles have lasted an average of 72 months since 1973.
-While we can't be certain if we're experiencing a true rotation to value, we believe there is significant opportunity embedded in the valuations of deep value stocks relative to the broad market.
+While we can't be certain if we're experiencing a true rotation to value, we believe there's significant opportunity embedded in the valuations of deep value stocks relative to the broad market.

 Specific opportunities in certain sectors